szachovy/superset-cluster/README.md

 _[See how to do it with `systemctl`](https://documentation.suse.com/smart/systems-management/html/reference-systemctl-enable-disable-services/index.html#id-1.4)._
 * Nodes must be able to resolve DNS names between each other.
 * The user's host must be able to `ssh` to each of the nodes passwordlessly.
+* There should be at least one available and running network interface capable of sending and receiving packets between the user's host and management nodes via IPv4.
 * For production setups follow [SECURITY.md](docs/SECURITY.md).

 ### Installed software